tiprankstipranks

 Anti-takeover provisions in our governing documents could delay or prevent a change of control.

-Certain provisions of our amended and restated certificate of incorporation and our amended and restated bylaws have an anti-takeover effect and may delay, defer or prevent a merger, acquisition, tender offer, takeover attempt or other change of control transaction that a stockholder might consider in its best interest, including those attempts that might result in a premium over the market price for the shares held by our stockholders.
-These provisions provide for, among other things: - the ability of our board of directors to issue one or more series of preferred stock;- a classified board;- advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings;- certain limitations on convening special stockholder meetings;- limiting the ability of stockholders to act by written consent; and - our board of directors has the express authority to make, alter or repeal our amended and restated bylaws.
-These anti-takeover provisions could make it more difficult for a third party to acquire us, even if the third party's offer may be considered beneficial by many of our stockholders.
-As a result, our stockholders may be limited in their ability to obtain a premium for their shares.
-These provisions could also discourage proxy contests and make it more difficult for you and other stockholders to elect directors of your choosing and to cause us to take other corporate actions you desire.
+Certain provisions of our amended and restated certificate of incorporation and bylaws have anti-takeover effects and may delay, defer or prevent a merger, acquisition, tender offer, takeover attempt or other change of control, even if such transaction may benefit stockholders or offer a premium for their shares.
+These provisions provide for, among other things: the board of directors' ability to issue one or more series of preferred stock, a classified board, advance notice requirements for director nominations and stockholder proposals at annual meetings, limits on calling special stockholder meetings, limits on stockholder action by written consent; and our board of directors has the authority to adopt, amend or repeal our amended and restated bylaws.
+These anti-takeover provisions could make it more difficult for a third party to acquire us, even if the offer might be considered beneficial by many of our stockholders, which could limit stockholders' ability to obtain a premium for their shares.
+They could also discourage proxy contests and make it more difficult for stockholders to elect directors of their choice or influence other corporate actions.

 Accounting & Financial Operations - Risk 1

-We may be required to take write-downs or write-offs, or may be subject to restructuring, impairment or other charges that could have a significant negative effect on our financial condition, results of operations and the price of our Class A common stock, which could cause you to lose some or all of your investment.
+We may be required to take write-downs or write-offs, or incur restructuring, impairment or other charges that could significantly harm our financial condition, results of operations and the price of our Class A common stock, potentially causing you to lose some or all of your investment.

 Factors outside of our control may, at any time, arise.
-As a result of these factors, we may be forced to later write-down or write-off assets, restructure operations, or incur impairment or other charges that could result in reporting losses.
-Unexpected risks may arise, and previously known risks may materialize.
-Even though these charges may be non-cash items and therefore not have an immediate impact on our liquidity, we must report charges of this nature which could contribute to negative market perceptions about us or our securities.
-In addition, charges of this nature may cause us to be unable to obtain future financing on favorable terms or at all.
+As a result of these factors, we may be forced to later write-down or write-off assets, restructure operations, or incur impairment or other charges. resulting in reporting losses.
+Even if these charges are non-cash and do not immediately affect liquidity, they could contribute to negative market perceptions and may make it more difficult or expensive to obtain financing.

 Accounting & Financial Operations - Risk 2